Daniel Radcliffe to Appear on “New York Times” Cover

 Radcliffe takes meeting his fans seriously, trying to spend as much time with them during the festival’s various interviews, appearances, and chance meetings.
 “I meet hundreds of people, and I’m not going to remember them.
 But every single one of them will remember their interaction with me.”
 He’s not being conceited, he’s simply trying to make those few seconds with each fan count.
 He tells the interviewer that he tries to “dispel the image of a spoiled child star within the first 10 seconds of meeting someone.”

-To read the entire online article (which we absolutely recommend!), check out the NY Times here.
-You can pick up your hard copy of the NY Times with Dan on the cover on October 6.
+To read the entire online article (which we absolutely recommend!), check out the New York Times here.
+You can pick up your hard copy of the New York Times with Daniel on the cover on October 6.

 Image credit: Richard Burbridge for the New York Times